Having navigated the challenges of Brexit, UK retailers now face another significant change in the tax framework for selling to EU consumers.

 The existing Mini One Stop Shop Scheme for a limited range of B2C services is being replaced and any business that is not established in the EU (now including UK suppliers after the UK’s exit from the EU) but which charges EU VAT on services to consumers can now account and pay through the new One Stop Shop.

-The scope of the scheme is being significantly extended from the existing Mini One Stop Shop which only requires non-EU traders to report EU VAT on telecommunications, broadcasting and electronic services (TBE services) supplied to EU consumers.
+The scope of the scheme is being significantly extended from the existing Mini One Stop Shop which only requires non-EU businesses to report EU VAT on telecommunications, broadcasting and electronic services (TBE services) supplied to EU consumers.

 2. Union scheme